Why Victoria’s Secret Has No Business Making Mastectomy Bras

 In my recent article on pretty mastectomy bras, I mentioned how hard it is to find beautiful, flattering, but still suitable pieces.
 The vast majority of bra sellers don’t make mastectomy bras.
 And I strongly disagree with the notion that every lingerie company should turn into a Wal-Mart of bras and panties: selling everything in every size in every color to support every need (not just mastectomy, but also first bras, nursing bras, post-surgical bras, etc.).
 Specialization is a good thing, and it doesn’t make sense to expect every single company to appeal to every single customer.

 The bumper crop of plus size, full bust, small bust, mastectomy, and nursing bra brands that have popped up lately are a direct result of behemoths like VS choosing to avoid those markets, and the lingerie industry is better for it.
-Unlike what some fashion blogs choose to believe, this isn’t an easy issue and Victoria’s Secret was in the right.
+Unlike what some fashion blogs say, this isn’t an easy issue and Victoria’s Secret was in the right.
 So instead of encouraging this company to completely upened their business model, why not support those companies which are already making beautiful mastectomy bras?

 Brands like Royce, Anita, and Amoena need your money and your publicity more than Victoria’s Secret ever will.
 Petition them to make prettier bras.
 Then petition your local boutiques to carry those bras.
 Heck, tell Nordstrom to carry them.
 Because at the end of the day, Victoria’s Secret isn’t and shouldn’t be the answer for every woman.